whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 **Description**

 This was a week long project where we used Ruby to build an algorithm for encrypting/decrypting text files.
 In addition, we also built a tool for cracking our encrypted text files.

+**Personal Comments**

+The good:

+* We did this entire project without mentor help.
+We only used other classmates for the crack feature.
+This project also really helped me understand moving information around in OO programing.
+I also focused on getting better at reading error messages and thinking through problems (as opposed to hacking my way through!)

+The bad:

+*I drove too much while pairing.
+I am not too sure how fair this was to my partner, Rachel.

+The ugly:

+*The amount of duplication in my code.
+I felt we were highly organized, but almost too much.
+We could have benefited from refactoring our code; especially the filewriter/filereader classes.

 **Evaluation Comments**